Glossary of key terms

-Commonwealth Procurement Rules (CPRs): establishes the core procurement policy framework and articulates the Government’s expectations for all agencies subject to the Financial Management and Accountability Act 1997 and their officials, when performing duties in relation to procurement.
+Commonwealth Procurement Rules (CPRs): establish the core procurement policy framework and articulate the Government’s expectations for all agencies subject to the Financial Management and Accountability Act 1997 and their officials, when performing duties in relation to procurement.

 G20: the Group of Twenty (G20) is the premier forum for international economic cooperation.
 The G20 is a group of 19 countries and the European Union.
-G20 Leaders, Finance Ministers and Central Bank Governors meet regularly to address global economic and financial challenges.
+G20 Leaders meet annually and Finance Ministers and Central Bank Governors meet regularly to address global economic and financial challenges.

-Key performance indicators: used to assess and monitor the Department’s performance and to provide a record of our progress towards supporting the Government to meet its policy objectives, how public money was spent and whether planned achievements were on track.
+Key performance indicators (KPIs): used to assess and monitor the Department’s performance and to provide a record of our progress towards supporting the Government to meet its policy objectives, how public money was spent and whether planned achievements were on track.

 machinery of government (MOG) changes: organisational or functional changes affecting the Commonwealth.
 Common examples of MOG changes include changes to the AAO following a Prime Ministerial decision to abolish or create a department or to move functions/responsibilities between departments or agencies and the creation of new statutory agencies or executive agencies, or abolition of such agencies.

-National Partnership Agreement (NPA): a mechanism that allows for policy or project collaboration between the Commonwealth and the State and Territory Governments.
-A NPA generally provides for financial transfers between the Commonwealth and the States to support this collaboration.
+National Partnership Agreement (NPA): a mechanism that allows for policy or project collaboration between the Commonwealth and the States and Territories.
+A NPA generally provides for financial transfers between the Commonwealth and the states to support this collaboration.

 non-ongoing employee: an Australian Public Service employee who is employed for a specific term or task, or for duties that are irregular or intermittent as per paragraph 22(2)(a) of the Public Service Act 1999.

-Portfolio Additional Estimates Statements (PAES): statements that inform Senators, Members and the public of changes since the Budget to the proposed allocation of resources to government outcomes.
+Portfolio Additional Estimates Statement (PAES): the statement that informs Senators, Members and the public of changes since the Budget to the proposed allocation of resources to government outcomes.

-Portfolio Budget Statements (PBS): explains the provisions of the Appropriation Bills (Budget Bills) – that is, where appropriated funds are to be spent.
+Portfolio Budget Statement (PBS): explain the provisions of the Appropriation Bills (Budget Bills) – that is, where appropriated funds are to be spent for the portfolio.

 portfolio agencies: government agencies in a portfolio, which are accountable to a Minister.
 For a list of the Prime Minister’s portfolio agencies, see ‘the portfolio’.